Rapu-Rapu: Geography

-Rapu-Rapu is 374 km southeast of Manila and 36 km east of Legazpi City, the provincial capital.
+Rapu-Rapu is 374 km southeast of Manila and 36 km east of Legazpi, the provincial capital.
 The small island of Rapu-Rapu and Batan lie to the east of Luzon and together with the islands of San Miguel and Cagraray, form the northern rim of Albay Gulf.
 These islands represents a low monoclinal continuation of the eastern structural arch into the waters of Lagonoy Gulf.
 Most of the land surface of Rapu-Rapu has exposed basement-complex rocks in its interior consisting mainly of serpentines.
 Rapu-Rapu have deposits of coal and copper.

 Barangays

 Rapu-Rapu is politically subdivided into 34 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Rapu-Rapu has a tropical climate.
 There is significant rainfall throughout the year in Rapu-Rapu.
 Even the driest month still has a lot of rainfall.
 According to Köppen and Geiger, the climate is classified as Af.
 The average annual temperature in Rapu-Rapu is 27.1 °C. The average annual rainfall is 2848 mm.
 The driest month is April with 132 mm.
 Most precipitation falls in December, with an average of 476 mm.
 The warmest month of the year is June with an average temperature of 28.3 °C. In February, the average temperature is 25.7 °C. It is the lowest average temperature of the whole year.
 The difference in precipitation between the driest month and the wettest month is 344 mm.
 The average temperatures vary during the year by 2.6 °C.

 Typhoons are an especially frequent and destructive menace in the Bicol region.
 The months of September, October and November experience the more destructive of these violent tropical storms.
 Forty percent of the storms carrying high-velocity winds in the Philippine pass through Southeastern Luzon where Rapu-Rapu is located.